 “It’s important to realize that while we as individuals may lose our impact to singularly affect immediate change, our legacy of an endowment or gift annuity will collectively sustain the future of this university for generations to come,” she noted.

-For more information about how to make your gift, contact Mike Irvin or Bea Walters Smith in the University Advancement office at 864-503-5209.
+For more information about how to make your gift, contact Bea Walters Smith in the University Advancement office at 864-503-5209.